 A crashed computer is not an excuse for not turning in an assignment.
 It is normal for computers to crash, and work be lost.
 It is the student's responsibility to save on a regular basis.
 Most assignments are turned in electronically; therefore, it is the student's responsibility to ensure that all assignments have been properly turned in to the location specified by the instructor.
+The project will not be graded if not turned in to the proper location.

 NO FOOD OR DRINKS ARE ALLOWED IN THE LAB.
 There will be no form of liquid near the computers other than cleaning solutions.
 Backpacks, purses, and bags should be stored in the location designated by the instructor and not by the computers.
 No phones, iPads, laptops, headphones, etc. are allowed to be used in the lab unless with the permission of the instructor for the purpose of lessons.
 Daily cleanup: Each student is responsible for cleaning any area of the lab where he/she worked by the end of the class period.
 Lab equipment and supplies are to be returned to their place.
 Any paper, drawings or other materials left in the lab may be thrown away at the instructor's discretion.
 It is the purpose of this program for all students to work in a quiet, professional environment.
-Students must show restraint from using the classroom and lab as anything other than to learn, work and explore.
+Students must show restraint from using the classroom and lab as anything other than a place to learn, work and explore.